chaos-goat/persite/src/blogs/2025-08-06-blaugust-1-horror-movies-are-best-shared-socially.md

 ---
 draft: true
 permalink: /blog/{{ title | slugify }}/
+date: 2025-08-14
 title: Blaugust 1 - Horror Movies Are Best Shared Socially
+excerpt: "So - Horror movies.
+I watch a lot of horror.
+There are a few reasons for this: I like seeing unhinged shit I've never seen before..."
 ---
 Well this is my first Blaugust post after spinning my wheels on what was meant to be my first post.